The Importance of Not Being a "Good Loser"

 Jesus didn’t come to just “get by,” be a part of the crowd and lead a life that was just satisfactory.

-When His mother told Him “They have no more wine,” at the wedding, He didn’t just come up with a bottle or two.
+When His mother told Him “John 2,” at the wedding, He didn’t just come up with a bottle or two.
 According to many He produced approximately one hundred gallons of wine (six pots holding two or three firkins, thought to be about 7-1/2 gallons per firkin).

 Jesus was alerted there were five thousand hungry followers in his midst.
 He blessed the bread and fish He received from a boy and “They all ate and were satisfied.
 Afterward the disciples picked up seven basketfuls of broken pieces that were left over” (Matthew 15:37).